 Monday, March 30, 2015

 If you’ve never met a law professor, or if you have and think you never want to meet another one, you need to meet Hadar Aviram.
-She is an expert on the criminal justice system who uses her expertise to speak plainly and compellingly.
+She is an expert on the criminal justice system who uses her expertise to speak plainly and compellingly in her effort to reform the system.
 You may not agree with her, but you won’t be bored or befuddled.
-She is a particularly close observer of our prisons.
 Among other things, she will discuss her provocative new book, Cheap on Crime, which explains how we have become more interested in cutting costs than in maintaining the “tough on crime” policies of the past.
-Given the slightest encouragement, Hadar may also mention her passions for film noir, open water marathon swimming, playing the flute, and singing (mezzo-soprano).
-Did we mention that she also writes a no-holds-barred blog on criminal justice and correctional policy in California?
-It is not clear when or whether she sleeps.

 Monday, May 18, 2015